 With such a person these lines are concerned.
 His name is Maurice Bellière.

-Maurice was by no means only a duffer, but the cloud of failure tends to colour how one sees his life.
-An unmistakeable military air wafts from it.
-Dereliction of duty.
-Insubordination.
-Cowardice.
+Maurice was by no means only a duffer, but an unmistakeable cloud of failure hangs over his life.
+A strange military air wafts from it: dereliction of duty, insubordination, cowardice.
 This was a time when French missionaries served France as well as the Church, when French colonial forces helped to determine mission strategy, and French intelligence services asked for and received regular reports from Catholic mission stations in far away places.

 At first, Maurice had studied for the priesthood at the diocesan seminary in Sommervieu, near Bayeux.
-Barely able for the stress, he wrote to the superior of a convent of Carmelite nuns asking that a member of the community be assigned to pray for the success of his vocation.
+Barely able for the demands of his training, he wrote to the superior of a nearby convent of Carmelite nuns asking that a member of the community be assigned to pray for the success of his vocation.
 The task fell to Sister Thérèse.

 A deeply afflicted young woman, though one would not have noticed it because of her joyful demeanour, Sister Thérèse did not allow her sufferings to distract her for as much as a moment from what she took to be her duty.
 She was assailed not only in her body but also in her spirit.
 As she drew closer to bodily death, she also approached that death of the mind and heart that is despair.
 She breathed not a word of her torments, unless required to by religious obedience.
 In a triumph of loving faith, she routed her spiritual assailants.
 We know her today as Saint Thérèse of Lisieux.

 To the present writer, who prefers a man to succeed rather than fail, the story of Fr.
 Maurice Bellière throws a rather puzzling light on Saint Thérèse.
 Had she not offered her life as a Carmelite nun for missionary priests?
 Had she not promised to return after her death to spend her heaven doing good in this human world?
 Yet, here is a missionary priest, one personally known to Saint Thérèse, a priest to whom she had directly promised her unfailing assistance, a priest, moreover, of whose sincerity and commitment there can be no doubt, and he turns out to be a failure.
-One would imagine that with such assistance behind him, he should have succeeded.
+Given such assistance, one would imagine that he should have done better.

 In 1905, when Bishop Dupont returned to Nyassa after some years in France, he immediately decided on an inspection tour of mission stations.
 Maurice Bellière was chosen to act as his secretary and companion.
 When the assignment was over, Maurice absented himself without permission, to reappear in France some months later, a physical and mental wreck.